 We tested the best bottle warmers in multiple metrics over several months to discover everything we could.
 We learned the most important qualities and features you would want to look for when purchasing a bottle warmer.

 Why Purchase a Bottle Warmer?

-While a bottle warmer is by no means a necessity, if you're warming more than one or two bottles a day or your baby prefers for milk to be just the right temperature, then you may find it convenient to have one that is designed to safely, easily and consistently heat a bottle.
+While a bottle warmer isn't a necessity, if you're warming more than one or two baby bottles a day or your baby prefers milk to be a certain temperature, then you may find it convenient to have a bottle warmer on hand when feeding your baby.

-The bottom line is that a bottle warmer is a convenient time-saver, but it is not a must-have baby product.
-So, lets start by looking at the alternatives side-by-side to help you assess whether the cost justifies the convenience of a bottle warmer.
+The bottom line is that a bottle warmer can be a convenient time-saver, but it is not a must-have baby product.
+So, let's look at the alternatives side-by-side to help you assess whether the cost justifies the convenience.

-Breast milk starts degrading in nutritional and immunological value at 104 F / 40 C, but deterioration accelerates as temperatures climb higher than 113F/45C.
-You should aim to warm baby's milk to approximately 98.6 F / 37 C, body temperature, or less.
+Breastmilk starts degrading in nutritional and immunological value at 104 F / 40 C, but deterioration accelerates as temperatures climb higher than 113F/45C.
+You should aim to warm your baby's milk to approximately 98.6 F / 37 C (body temperature) or less.